 “A fireball of terse information—one of our best muckrakers.” – Oliver Stone

 “America’s Deadliest Export is a brilliant expose of critically important information about the role of the U.S. in the world - yet that is arguably the least of its virtues.
 Blum’s book is also passionate when it ought to be passionate, and sober when it ought to be sober.
 It takes the raw data of international relations and presents it so movingly, so compellingly, and so insightfully, that when it reaches out for us to act - it has put us very much in the mood to do so.
-Succinct and comprehensive, reasoned and also impassioned, this is a book all should read.” – Michael Albert
+Succinct and comprehensive, reasoned and also impassioned, this is a book all should read.” – Michael Albert, co-founder of Znet

 “As in the past, in this remarkable collection Bill Blum concentrates on matters of great current significance, and does not pull his punches.
 They land, backed with evidence and acute analysis.
 It is a perspective on the world that Westerners should ponder, and take as a guideline for action.” – Noam Chomsky

 “Coruscating, eye-opening and essential.
 This is a must-read for anyone rightfully concerned at the destructive influence of the world’s only superpower.” – Cynthia McKinney, Presidential Candidate for the Green Party of the United States